Skip to main content

 “Let me go.”
 She struggled.
 “How dare you…”

 “A fiery little one.”
 Medini smiled.
 “I know just what to do with you.”
 He dragged her as she resisted.
-Her clothes were tattered across the stone floor and her body was bruised.
+Her clothes were tattered across the stone floor, and her body was bruised.
 He pushed her into the next empty room and jumped on her.
 Vrinda moved away, shrieking, as he held her down.
 Vrinda’s screams were muffled as his hands came over her mouth.

 The soldier who was about to fly the Suryapalian flag stopped as he was about to take down the blue one.
-There was a dust storm at the horizon of the plains below.
+There was a dust storm on the horizon of the plains below.
 That was strange.
 There was no wind.
 An arrow suddenly hit him in his hand.
 He screamed in agony.
 General Shivanandan lowered his bow.
 He could see the smoke bellowing from the fort.
-He picked up speed leaving his cavalry behind.
+He picked up speed, leaving his cavalry behind.
 He was not letting them win.

 “Are you alright?”
 The General startled her as she nodded.
 He proceeded to unfold the flag he was carrying with him and let Vrinda cover her exposed body with it.
 Tears streamed down her cheeks.

 “Help is on the way.
 I reached first with a handful of men.”
-Shivanandan managed before he rushed out of the door leaving Vrinda sobbing.
+Shivanandan managed before he rushed out of the door, leaving Vrinda sobbing.

 Maharaja Ishaan Dev had received the news of the attack while he was at battle.
 He was not surprised at how his brother chose to attack the capital.
 It meant he was scared or perhaps unsure despite having Aswar turned over to his side.
 He was angry.
-And his anger made him jump down from the Rathamusala, take his horse Vidyut, and gallop across the field killing as many enemies as he could.
-He didn’t care now for Trishaan Dev, he wanted a bigger prize.
+And his anger made him jump down from the Rathamusala, take his horse Vidyut, and gallop across the field, killing as many enemies as he could.
+He didn’t care now for Trishaan Dev; he wanted a bigger prize.
 Ravi’s head is at the end of his spear.
-Dusk seemed to be a boon for the Suryapalians that day as the only conversation that wrapped the camp was Ishaan Dev’s fury.
-Ravi Varman and Trishaan Dev were waiting for news of the successful capture of the capital but to their dismay, the dawn brought them news of yet another failure.
+Dusk seemed to be a boon for the Suryapalians that day, as the only conversation that wrapped the camp was Ishaan Dev’s fury.
+Ravi Varman and Trishaan Dev were waiting for news of the successful capture of the capital, but to their dismay, the dawn brought them news of yet another failure.

 “Priyam Dev is on his way?”
 Trishaan Dev shook his head.
 “He is of no use to us.”